-- The need for those drafting papers to remember that the Committee's focus is on the Health Board's quality and safety agenda; papers therefore need to be open and transparent in terms of what the issues are, what action is being taken and when improvement can be expected. - Papers needing to achieve a balance between highlighting good practice and learning and shining the light on areas where improvement is needed.
+- The need for those drafting papers to remember that the Committee's focus is on the Health Board's quality and safety agenda; papers therefore need to be open and transparent in terms of what the issues are, what action is being taken and when improvement can be expected. - Papers needing to achieve a balance between highlighting good practice and learning as well as shining the light on areas where improvement is needed.

-The need to improve the efficiency and effectiveness of meetings was also recognised by the Chair and Members and so it was agreed that during 2017/18meetings would:
+The need to improve the efficiency and effectiveness of meetings was also recognised by the Chair and Members and so it was agreed that during 2017/18 meetings would:

-- be planned and organised to last no longer than 3 hours plus 30 minutes for the "in committee" section; - be held on different sites (Service Delivery Units and Headquarters) on a rotational basis so that the Committee has a greater presence across the Health Board; - be held in the morning (9.30am -12.30pm) so that unannounced visits could be undertaken in the afternoon.
-During the year the '15 step challenge' methodology was used as the basis for these visits, Appendix 4; and - start with a patient story that, if possible, is related to the venue where the meeting is being held.
+- be planned and organised to last no longer than 3 hours, plus a further 30 minutes for the "in committee" section; - be held in different locations (Service Delivery Units and Headquarters) on a rotational basis so that the Committee has a greater presence across the Health Board; - be held in the morning so that unannounced visits could be undertaken in the afternoon.
+During the year the '15 step challenge' methodology was used as the basis for these visits, Appendix 4; and start with a patient story that, if possible, is related to the venue where the meeting is being held.